ethankhall/quorra/docs/src/why_do_i_exist.md

-# Why does `/dev/null` exist?
+# Why does Quorra exist?

-The `/dev/null` service exists to allow engineers to [blackbox](https://en.wikipedia.org/wiki/Black-box_testing) test their service dependencies.
+The Quorra service exists to allow engineers to [blackbox](https://en.wikipedia.org/wiki/Black-box_testing) test their service dependencies.

 As services mature and grow, they end up taking on many dependencies.
 Often those dependencies don't have a "sandbox" account that acts correctly.
-That's where the `/dev/null` service comes in.
+That's where the Quorra service comes in.
 It pretends to be that service, and will respond with whatever text/json you want.

-This means you can record some normal API interactions, then _save_ those into a config file, and `/dev/null` will respond with that data.
+This means you can record some normal API interactions, then _save_ those into a config file, and Quorra will respond with that data.

 ## What's the catch?